 You may want to "scrub" the free space, so that the undelete programs cannot access things which you had on the hard disk.

-The nice people at Summit Computer Networks have a free disk scrubber program for you!
+This paragraph may be dated at 3/19 The nice people at Summit Computer Networks have a free disk scrubber program for you!
 (Summit's "day job" is POS Pizza, a point-of-sale system designed for pizza and sandwich shops.
 They also offer to provide (for a fee) services and consulting to small to medium sized businesses.
 I used that link with no hassle 20 Nov 13, whereas the Tucows link below gave rise to things my Eset anti-malware suite didn't like.
 Odd.

 Their free Hard Disk Scrubber is a well focused, well featured application.
 It is offered in several versions, one for DOS, one for Windows versions before Win2K, and the most current version, which is for Win2K and later.